stanford-esrg/gps/README.md

 GPS saves a large list of individual services for the user to scan.
 During runtime, GPS provides user instructions for how to best download that large list.

+Once GPS is done running, remember to delete any remaining BigQuery tables that are not desired to have around.
+GPS does not automatically clean up BigQuery tables, in case the user wants to use/explore the intermediate tables.

 ## Debugging

 When adding functionality to GPS, the user may run into the following Big Query errors: